cchudzicki-ocw-testing/18.05-spring-2022/content/pages/syllabus.md

     - There will be two in-class midterm exams and a comprehensive final exam.
     - The midterms will be designed to take 1 hour, but you will have the entire 80 minutes of class to finish.
     - We will have one R based quiz.
 For this quiz, you will be allowed to use the internet in any way except to communicate with other people.

+## Groups

+For in-class problem solving you will work in groups of 3.

+- You will be able to choose your own group.
+- After a week or so groups will be more or less permanent.
+- Groups should sit together at tables.

+## Collaboration

+MIT has a culture of teamwork.
+We encourage you to work with study partners.

+- Collaboration on homework is encouraged.
+- You must write your solutions yourself, in your own words.
+- You must list all collaborators and outside sources of information.

 ## Grading